wesleycamargo/azure-docs.pt-br/articles/cognitive-services/text-analytics/quickstarts/java.md

     public static void main (String[] args) {
         try {
             Documents documents = new Documents ();
-            documents.add ("1", "en", "I really enjoy the new XBox One S. It has a clean look, it has 4K/HDR resolution and it is affordable.");
+            documents.add ("1", "en", "Jeff bought three dozen eggs because there was a 50% discount.");
-            documents.add ("2", "en", "The Seattle Seahawks won the Super Bowl in 2014.");
+            documents.add ("2", "en", "The Great Depression began in 1929.
+By 1933, the GDP in America fell by 25%.");

             String response = GetEntities (documents);
             System.out.println (prettify (response));